lynnlilu/lynnlilu.github.io/_publications/2020-06-conference-VocalLock-ubicomp.md

 date: 2020-06-01
 venue: 'Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)'
 #paperurl: 'http://lynnlilu.github.io/files/.pdf'
-citation: 'Li Lu, Jiadi Yu, Yingying Chen, Yan Wang.
+citation: '<b>Li Lu</b>, Jiadi Yu, Yingying Chen, Yan Wang.
 (2020). &quot;VocalLock: Sensing Vocal Tract for Passphrase-Independent User Authentication Leveraging Acoustic Signals on Smartphones.&quot; <i>Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)</i>.
 4(2), pp. 51:1-51:24.
 Cancun, Mexico. doi: 10.1145/3397320.'
 ---

 Proceedings of ACM Interaction Mobile Wearable Ubiquitous Technology is the premier international journal in ubiquitous computing, which is previously the top ranked international conference ACM Ubicomp.
 This paper was also presented in ACM Ubicomp 2020.
 ACM Ubicomp is a CCF-A conference.